MikeyBeez/Julie-Julie/README.md

 pip install pyautogui --use-feature=2020-resolver pip install wikipedia --use-feature=2020-resolver

 More to be done here . . .
+Checked to this point on 11/17/2020

+I'm going to clean up my code at this point.
+I have a lot of code from other projects that I want to integrate in, but that code complicates the repo.
+I'm going to move it into a research-storage-attic/ directory just to get it out of the way for now.
+After I will start setting up and testing each action component.
+For example, I need to put my music files into the correct path.

 Eventually, I'll be using this model:  https://www.youtube.com/watch?v=qJHDuYm8XGk&t=330s